RagePeanut/Tweem/README.md

 * **twitter_handle:** the **Twitter** handle used by the bot, aka your **Twitter** handle (default: 'RagePeanut_')

 ## Create your own template
-**Tweems** aims to be the most configurable sharing bot on the **Steem** blockchain, that's why you can change how your tweets will look by changing their template.
+**Tweem** aims to be the most configurable sharing bot on the **Steem** blockchain, that's why you can change how your tweets will look by changing their template.
 Let's take a look at the default template to understand what's happening.
 ```
 {{title::2}} %%by @{{author}}::1%% {{tags::3}}
 ```